 About Community Grants

 The community grants program is open to communities nationwide.
+Eligible organizations must operate on the local level (or be an affiliate/chapter of a larger organization that operates locally).
 Applications will be limited to the following categories of applicants:

 - Healthcare facilities

-Parkinson’s Foundation community grants are meant to reach and help people with Parkinson’s through community-based programs.
-Foundation grants will not support the following:
+Parkinson’s Foundation community grants will not support the following:

 - Salary cost for individuals employed by their organization